-Item # Title Credits:
+ltem # Title Credits

 CHM 222 Organic Chemistry II 4

 MTH 238 Applied Differential Equations I 3

-PHY 214 General Physics with Cal II 4
+PHY 214 General Physics II with Calculus 4

 SPH 107 Fundamentals of Public Speaking 3

 Total credits: 64

 General Studies - Civil Engineering Pathway

 This pathway is designed for students who plan to transfer to a four-year institution to complete a baccalaureate degree in civil engineering.
 Requirements vary among institutions.
 The following program is a composite of the requirements of the first two years of the baccalaureate degree at most four-year institutions.
 Students should have successfully completed a minimum of four units of high school mathematics, including trigonometry, and three units of science in biology, physics and chemistry.